Table of Contents[Hide][Show]

 The benefits of implementing marketing up at scale on large website networks are clear.
-However, this is still today something not fully embraced by large organisation, either due to lack of internal knowledge, resources, clumsy old CMS or other corporate SEO impediments.
+However, this is still today something not fully embraced by large organizations, either due to a lack of internal knowledge, resources, clumsy old CMS, or other corporate SEO impediments.

 2. Rich result test (Google): https://search.google.com/test/rich-results

 Researching structure markup feasibility and making recommendations for its implementation if scope exists, should be included in technical SEO audits.

 Sometimes though, critical insights on an audit report can be missed as the auditor hasn’t really spent enough time understanding how the business works and how the website delivers against the business objectives.
 Internal knowledge about the company can really help formulate better recommendations upon the technical SEO audit exercise.